ASA 104 Bareboat Cruising Certification

 - 2 cutting knives

-- 1 barbecue grill, grill lighter, matches
+- 1 barbecue grill, grill lighter, and matches

 - Medium kitchen trash liners